14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 They both come with a wooden glass dripper and glass pot set.

-DreHomeCraft‘s Ethical and Sustainability Practices
+DreHomeCraft‘s Ethical & Sustainability Practices

 DreHomeCraft’s handmade items are produced in China.